-Heather Powers has been organizing the Bead Cruise for over 10 years!
-She is the busy beadmaker and jewelry designer behind Humblebeads.
-Creating and selling for over 20 years, Heather also teaches across the country and hosts retreats.
+Heather is the busy beadmaker and jewelry designer behind Humblebeads.
+Creating and selling for over 23 years, Heather also teaches across the country and hosts retreats.
 She sells her beads around the world and at Bead & Button and BeadFest.
-Heather is the author of Jewelry Designers from Nature, Beautiful Elements and her 3rd book Beadmaking Lab will be out in May 2016.
-You can also find Heather's Color Canvas column in each issue of Step by Step Wire Jewelry.
-See more of Heather's work at www.humblebeads.com.
+Heather is the author of Jewelry Designers from Nature, Beautiful Elements and the Beadmaking Lab.

 Beki Haley has been in love with beads for over 40 years now.
 She was introduced to the amazing art form of seed bead weaving her Grandmother when she was a child.
 That early start in exploring the intricacies and fine detail that can be attained with seed beads has stayed with Beki throughout her life.
 Even as a young teen, Beki loved teaching others all the beautiful things that can be created with beads.
 She has over 30 years of teaching experience in several different venues from large auditorium settings tointimate one-on-one classes.

 Training as a classic silversmith at a young age gave Beki an appreciation and understanding of the art and beauty of jewelry design.
 Beki uses those formal skills to teach the technical aspects of jewelry design.
 In her classes, the students learn the importance of attention to detail and craftsmanship while exploring their natural creativity.
 Her love and beads led Beki to opener own bead store, Out on A Whim, in 1986.
 With her husband, four children, several animals, and days filled with beads, Beki's life is complete.
 Visit Beki's site for more information: www.whimbeads.com.